jaymoulin/youtube-music-uploader/README.rst

 Uploader
 ~~~~~~~~

-This program will scan a given directory for new elements to upload them to Google Music.
+This program will scan a given directory for new elements to upload them to Youtube Music.
 First, launch the daemon to watch a directory new inputs.

-It will *NOT* upload already existing files, *ONLY* new files while the daemon is running.
-(Please contribute if you want this to change)

 .. code::

     usage: youtube-music-upload [-h] [--directory DIRECTORY] [--oauth OAUTH] [-r]
-                              [--uploader_id UPLOADER_ID] [-o] [--deduplicate_api DEDUPLICATE_API]
+                              [-o] [--deduplicate_api DEDUPLICATE_API]

     optional arguments:
       -h, --help            show this help message and exit